 Tegrity provides me with the technology to capture the classroom lecture and sync it with PowerPoint files, image files, or videos and post these lectures online.
+Students will be reminded to go to the Tegrity tab each week and listen to the assigned lectures for that week.
 You may listen to these lectures on a computer or download the lectures to an iPod or other mp3 player.
-Most students that have taken this course state that they would not have understood the material as well without listening to the lectures a second time.
-I will from time to time require you to submit your notes from the lectures to me by email or in class for a homework grade.
-This allows me to help keep you current.
+Most students that have taken this course state that they would not have understood the material as well without listening to the lectures.
+Since many exam questions come from the Tegrity lectures I will from time to time require you to submit your notes from the Tegrity lectures to me by email for a homework grade.